Skip to main content

 Tool ports connect tools to an Agent component.

-Tools can be other components where you enabled Tool Mode or they can be the dedicated MCP Tools component.
+Tools can be other components where you enabled Tool Mode, they can be the dedicated MCP Tools component, or they can be other components that only support Tool Mode.
+Multiple tools can be connected to the same Agent component at the same port.

 For more information, see Configure tools for agents and Use Langflow as an MCP client.